Frequently Asked Questions

 I want to allow Clearfly traffic through my firewall.
 What ports should I allow?

-Clearfly's SIP signaling traffic will always originate from UDP port 5060 and RTP media traffic will originate from UDP ports 20,000-29,999.
+Although Clearfly recommends that users allow all traffic from Clearfly's voice network, this is not possible for some customers.
+For those that require static trunks or restrictive NAT translations (and bearing in mind that this information may change in the future), Clearfly's SIP signaling traffic will always originate from UDP port 5060 and RTP media traffic will originate from UDP ports 10,000-59,999.
 If you are adding translations through your firewall, the specific UDP ports you translate for media and signaling will be determined by your PBX configuration, not Clearfly's ports.
 If you have a static trunk and would like your SIP signaling traffic to originate from a port other than 5060, Clearfly allows this to be changed on the fly via the Clearfly Portal.